Understanding Asymmetric Encryption

 |---|---|---|

-Example: When you visit https://example.com, your browser uses the website’s public key to encrypt your data, ensuring only the website (with its private key) can decrypt it.
+Example: When you visit https://example.com, your browser encrypts your data with the website’s public key.
+Only the website, possessing the corresponding private key, can decrypt it.

 Core Security Principles